Some developments of exchangeable measure-valued P\'{o}lya sequences: Results

 \begin{theorem} Let $\mathbb{X}$ be finite, and $(X_n)_{n\geq1}$ an MVPS$(\theta,\nu,R)$ with strictly positive reinforcement such that $\nu(\{x\})>0$, for all $x\in\mathbb{X}$.
 Then $(X_n)_{n\geq1}$ is c.i.d. if and only if there exists a partition $B_1,\ldots,B_m$ of $\mathbb{X}$, for some $1\leq m\leq|\mathbb{X}|$, such that \begin{enumerate} \item for each $j=1,\ldots,m$ and all $x\in B_j$,

 \item for each $j=1,\ldots,m$ and all $a\in(0,\infty)$,

 \end{enumerate} \end{theorem}

-Although the conclusions of Theorem \ref{results:other:cid-balanced} are comparable to those of Theorem \ref{introTh_1}\textit{(ii)}, we use fundamentally different arguments to arrive at them.
-In particular, applying the maximal Azuma-Hoeffding inequality, we prove that the support of the law of the directing random measure of any finite c.i.d.
-MVPS is convex and its extreme points are the normalized $R_x$'s.
-Using this fact, we show that, up to a constant, $R$ satisfies \eqref{condition:stationarity} and \eqref{condition:reversible}, from which we derive its ultimate structure, see also Example \ref{result:prelim:kernels:s+r-rcd:example}.
+Although the conclusions of Theorem \ref{results:other:cid-balanced} are comparable to those of Theorem \ref{introTh_1}(\textit{2.}), the arguments leading to them are substantially different.
+In particular, by applying the maximal Azuma-Hoeffding inequality, we show that the support of the law of the directing random measure of any finite c.i.d.
+MVPS is convex and that its extreme points are the normalized kernels $R_x$.
+Using this fact, we show that, up to a constant rescaling, $R$ satisfies \eqref{condition:stationarity} and \eqref{condition:reversible}, from which we derive its structural form, see also Example \ref{result:prelim:kernels:s+r-rcd:example}.

-Similarly to exchangeable GPUs (Example \ref{results:hierarchical:example:k-color}), Theorem \ref{results:other:cid-balanced}\textit{(i)} states that, normalized, $R$ is block-diagonal, where each block is equal to the conditional probability of $\nu$, given that a color from the same block is observed.
-In this case, however, $R(\mathbb{X})$ is not necessarily constant, yet Theorem \ref{results:other:cid-balanced}\textit{(ii)} imposes restrictions on its variability, requiring the conditional distributions of the values of $R(\mathbb{X})$ within each block to be the same, equal to the unconditional one.
-In particular, for Example \ref{example:other:cid}, we have $R_1(\mathbb{X})=R_3(\mathbb{X})=\nu_1+\nu_2=\frac{1}{2}$ and $R_2(\mathbb{X})=R_4(\mathbb{X})=1$, so for all $a\in(0,\infty)$, \begingroup\allowdisplaybreaks
+Similarly to exchangeable GPUs (Example \ref{results:hierarchical:example:k-color}), Theorem \ref{results:other:cid-balanced}(\textit{1}.) states that, after normalization, the reinforcement kernel $R$ has a block-diagonal structure, where each block is equal to the conditional probability of $\nu$, given that a color from the same block is observed.
+In this case, however, $R(\mathbb{X})$ need not be constant.
+Nevertheless, Theorem \ref{results:other:cid-balanced}(\textit{2}.) restricts its variability by requiring that, within each block, the conditional distribution of the values of $R(\mathbb{X})$ coincides with the unconditional one.
+In particular, in Example \ref{example:other:cid}, we have $R_1(\mathbb{X})=R_3(\mathbb{X})=\nu_1+\nu_2=\frac{1}{2}$ and $R_2(\mathbb{X})=R_4(\mathbb{X})=1$, so for all $a\in(0,\infty)$, \begingroup\allowdisplaybreaks

 \endgroup and, analogously, $\nu(R(\mathbb{X})=a|\{3,4\})=\nu(R(\mathbb{X})=a)$.